bgriessbach/Internet_location_checker/README.md

   * flask (http://flask.pocoo.org/)
   * requests (http://docs.python-requests.org/en/master/user/install/#install)
 5. This project uses an external config file to get the path and base file name for the csvs needed.
 I have uploaded the files to an S3 bucket.
-Please create a config.ini file on the app folder level with the following content:
+Please create a config.ini file in the app folder with the following content:
 ```
 [DEFAULT]
 DATAPATH = https://s3.eu-west-2.amazonaws.com/internet-speed-data-ofcom/